The latest events from the villages and clubs around Bridlington

 Village hall activities

-The village hall will be hosting a monthly coffee morning on the second Friday of the month 10am and 1pm. £2 donations are requested.
+The village hall will be hosting a monthly coffee morning on the second Friday of the month 10am to 1pm. £2 donations are requested.

 For further information about the village hall please call 07436 654148.